breadbored/breadbored.github.io/_posts/2026-01-16-butano-series-1.md

 ├─ README.md
 ```

-You can follow along with the tutorial series in its entirety by using the `chapter-1-getting-started` directory as your starting point, and work in that directory for the duration of the series.
-The other directories are provided for reference and
+You can follow along with the tutorial series in its entirety by using the `chapter-1-getting-started` directory as your starting point, and work in that directory (or copy that directory elsewhere) for the duration of the series.
+The other directories are provided for reference.

 ### Setup Complete